viquta/MrGrammar/docs/04-sequence-diagrams.md

 5. Since `attempt_number = 1` and the default configuration reveals hints on the first failed correction attempt, the response includes a hint and unlocks phase 3.
 6. The service creates a `CorrectionAttempt` record (`attempt_number=1`, `is_correct=false`, `hint_shown=true`).
 7. The response returns a phase-aware payload such as `{attempt_number: 1, display_attempt_number: 2, phase: "phase_2", outcome: "hint", is_correct: false, is_resolved: false, can_request_solution: true, hint: "..."}`.

+`attempt_number` is the stored backend attempt counter, while `display_attempt_number` is the learner-facing label used by the current frontend to render “second try” and “third try”.

 #### Phase 3: Third Try